rrovetto/How-To-Build-a-Top-level-Ontology/README.md

 # How To Build a Top-level Ontology

 ## Purpose
-This project seeks to explore whether a comprehensible stepwise procedure can be developed for creating the most abstract/generic ontologies (aka generic/general, top-level, foundational, core, upper ontologies).
-This will make the design and development of generic ontologies more accessible to all.
-This may thereby foster innovation and diversity.
+This project explores whether a comprehensible procedure can be developed for creating the most abstract/generic ontologies (aka generic/general, top-level, foundational, core, upper ontologies).
+It would make the design and development of generic ontologies more accessible to all, and may thereby foster innovation and diversity.

 The project aims to provide a procedure for developing (a) the most abstract or generic ontologies, and (b) a broader ontology relative to a given ontology.
 A step-by-step procedure may help novice and professional ontologists, alike.
 A minimum goal is to provide a set of guidelines on how to build these ontologies for both scenarios, (a) and (b).